qaillc/CustomGPTHackathon/README.md

 ## Key Features:

-Initial Logline Input:Users set their screenplay's narrative foundation with a logline.
+Initial Logline Input - Users set their screenplay's narrative foundation with a logline.
 Agents creatively fill in missing details.

-Dual AI Agents for Script Development:Sam writes the story ideas and structures, while Donna refines for coherence and flow.
+Dual AI Agents for Script Development - Sam writes the story ideas and structures, while Donna refines for coherence and flow.
 Together, they craft from the Hook to The End.

-Human Revision and Oversight:Users review and revise each segment, ensuring the script aligns with their vision.
+Human Revision and Oversight - Users review and revise each segment, ensuring the script aligns with their vision.

-Branching Narrative Paths:Offers three branching options at crucial points: expected, less predictable, and unconventional paths.
+Branching Narrative Paths - Offers three branching options at crucial points: expected, less predictable, and unconventional paths.

-Integration of Classic Three-Act Structure:Structures the screenplay in a traditional three-act format with AI-generated suggestions for key plot points and character development.
+Integration of Classic Three Act Structure -Structures the screenplay in a traditional three-act format with AI-generated suggestions for key plot points and character development.

 ## Conclusion: